ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 </center>
 </figure>

 ***Wow!*** Look at the bars for "attractive" people.
-We see that **attractive people only ask around 32% of their dates for a second date** while those who go on dates with attractive people are about 66%, twice as likely, to ask them for second dates.
+We see that **attractive people only ask around 32% of their dates for a second date** while those who go on dates with attractive people are about 66%, ***twice as likely***, to ask them for second dates.
 This indeed is in line with the ideas of exclusivity around people we think of as attractive.

 The discrepancies between the bars for other types of people are not nearly as drastic.
 In fact, we see that **sincere, intelligence, and ambitious people are more likely to ask for a second date than be asked for a second date**, if only by small margins.
 We also see that **fun people are the most likely to ask for a second date, with a nearly 50% rate**.